The Most Beautiful Museums and Exhibitions

 Phänomenta Lüdenscheid:

 Discover the first science center in North Rhine-Westphalia!
-180 interactive exhibits and a few extras await you when you visit the Phänomenta in Lüdenscheid.
-Discover your facial topography with friends or the whole family, dive into a soap bubble, mix colors and sounds like a DJ!
-On 4,000 square meters, you can try out everything for yourself and have an unforgettable experience for the whole family, as a couple or individually!
+180 interactive exhibits and a few extras await you when you visit Phänomenta in Lüdenscheid.
+Explore your facial topography with friends or the whole family, dive into a soap bubble, and mix colors and sounds like a DJ!
+Across 4,000 square meters, you can try everything out for yourself and enjoy an unforgettable experience for the whole family, as a couple, or even on your own!

 Museum Wendener Hütte

-The Wenden Ironworks Museum gives visitors an extraordinary insight into the history of iron technology in southern Westfalen.
-In this technical cultural monument, young and old can experience the production process from the raw material iron ore to pig iron at first hand.
-Technology enthusiasts can also take a look at the ingenious trench system that ensured the water supply to the works and thus provided the driving power.
-As a technical-ecological learning site, the Wenden Ironworks also offers guided tours on iron history and natural history topics.
+The Wendener Hütte Museum offers visitors a unique insight into the history of iron technology in southern Westphalia.
+In this technical cultural monument, visitors of all ages can experience firsthand the production process from the raw material iron ore to pig iron.
+Technology enthusiasts can also explore the ingenious system of tunnels that ensured the plant’s water supply and thus provided the energy needed for its operations.
+As a technical and ecological learning center, the Wendener Hütte also offers guided tours on the history of iron and natural history topics.

 Wir binden die Videos der Plattform “YouTube” des Anbieters Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, ein.
 Datenschutzerklärung: https://www.google.com/policies/privacy/, Opt-Out: https://adssettings.google.com/authenticated.